Azure/azure-quickstart-templates/101-databricks-workspace/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to create a Azure Databricks workspace.
-For more information, see <a href="https://docs.microsoft.com/en-us/azure/azure-databricks/">Azure Databricks Documentation</a>.
+For more information, see the <a href="https://docs.microsoft.com/en-us/azure/azure-databricks/">Azure Databricks Documentation</a>.